skippyr/river-dreams/README.md

 + restart your ZSH session.

-The code will automatically be compiled.
-At any point, you can recompile it again using the function `river_dreams::recompile`.
+The source codes will automatically be compiled and start running.
+If you have modified the source codes, you can use the function `river_dreams::compile_source_files` to recompile them again.

 ## Customization

-You can use environment variables to change River Dreams behaviors.
+You can set environment variables to change River Dreams behaviors, even while its already running.
 For boolean values, use C standard: `1` for true and `0` for false.

 Set the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` to enable and disable fallback text.
 If it is not set, it will be set with value `1` if your terminal only supports the 4-bits color pallete and `0` if not.